friendly-spider/Data-Aggregation-Service/README.md

-# Project Backend (Node.js + TypeScript)
+# Data Aggregation Service (Node.js + TypeScript)

-A minimal Fastify server written in TypeScript with a health endpoint.
+Fast, real-time token aggregation with Fastify, Redis, and WebSockets.
+Merges data from DexScreener, Jupiter, and CoinGecko into a normalized model, serves a REST API for initial load, and streams live updates over WS.

 ## Quick Start